The Tartan (Carnegie Mellon University)

 The Tartan (formerly known as The Carnegie Tartan) is the original student newspaper of Carnegie Mellon University.
 Publishing since 1906, it is one of Carnegie Mellon's largest and oldest student organizations.
 As of 2025, it has over 70 student members, who contribute on a weekly basis.
 It is funded by advertisements and the university's student activities fee.

 Sections

 There are two sections in The Tartan.
 One is a standard broadsheet news section and the other is an entertainment, arts, and living tabloid section called pillbox.

 News

 The News section consists of the front page and two to four other pages of timely, campus-focused and Pittsburgh-focused content.
 The section's regular features include news analysis, personality profiles, investigative reporting, trend reporting, news briefs, coverage of the university's lectures and events, featured photographs, and topical statistics.

+Features

+The Features section is intended for campus (student, staff, faculty) centered longform journalism.
+It contains campus spotlights, student life, food and drink, behind-the-scenes process pieces, non-breaking news, and other Carnegie Mellon-specific pieces.

 Forum

 The Forum section is where Carnegie Mellon's campus discusses current issues.
 It contains letters to the editor, op-ed pieces, and opinion-based articles from the campus community.
 It also contains one or more editorial pieces that are the general opinion of the Editorial Staff called "EdBoard".